 Because we rely entirely on the individual cores for accurate information, we encourage every core via quarterly email communications to revisit their listing and update it as necessary.

-The CM has partnered with the Research Resource Identification (RRID) project to enable facility features to be identified and tagged with unique, citable identifiers.
+The CM has partnered with the Research Resource Identification (RRID) project to enable facility features to be identified and tagged with unique, persistent, citable identifiers.
 These RRID tags make it easier to cite a facility or the equipment in that facility in scientific research.
 By listing a facility in the CM, that core will obtain an RRID tag that can used and shared in any publications involving that facility.

 The CM has a long history with the Association of Biomedical Research Facilities (ABRF) and their regional chapter organizations, providing this directory to publish their member's facility details.